What is Image Metadata

 How to view and edit image metadata?

-Use SnipTag app for Mac to add and edit image metadata.
-You can do it by typing or dictating.
+For Mac users, SnipTag app makes it super easy to add and edit image metadata.
+You can do it for multiple photos at a time by typing or dictating.
 Visit SnipTag website to learn more and get a free trial.